observablehq/plot/README.md

 <!-- jsdoc centroid -->

-The centroid transform derives **x** and **y** channels representing the planar (projected) centroids for the the given GeoJSON geometry.
+The centroid initializer derives **x** and **y** channels representing the planar (projected) centroids for the the given GeoJSON geometry.
 If the **geometry** option is not specified, the mark’s data is assumed to be GeoJSON objects.
 This is generally faster to compute than the spherical [geoCentroid transform](#plotgeocentroidoptions), but may be less accurate for spherical geometry.

 ```js
 Plot.dot(regions.features, Plot.centroid()).plot({projection: "reflect-y"})